-Caring for People with Intellectual and Developmental Disabilities in the Primary Care Setting
+Caring for People with Intellectual and Developmental Disabilities in the Primary Care Setting (SIM)

 What are the unique elements of caring for people, who have IDD, in primary care settings?
 How can we best adapt our team approach and deliver care that best meets their needs?

 Our goal in this training module is to ensure our integrating physical and behavioral health care provider-teams have current and relevant information necessary to best serve patients with intellectual and developmental disabilities (IDD).